College Counseling

 Our application process includes:

-Brainstorming session to help the student develop ideas for the main essay and any supplements
+• Brainstorming session to help the student develop ideas for the Personal Statement and any supplemental essays required

 After students receive acceptances, we can help facilitate the decision-making process by helping the student and family evaluate the pros and cons of each option.